Harbour View Hotel: Heritage listing

 The Harbour View Hotel has aesthetic significance as a fine example of an Inter-War Free Classical corner hotel building, well designed and executed and located in a precinct in which few such buildings have survived.
 The hotel was sited to take advantage of the once extensive harbour views and the sharp corner of the intersection on which it stands.
 The building is a landmark in the area and is a strong visual streetscape element.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Harbour View Hotel has social significance as a major social institution in the area for over 70 years.
 Through its link with the earlier Harbour View Hotel, it has provided a continuity of social venue and accommodation for the people of the area for over 150 years.
 The hotel also has a value as a link to the post-plague land reclamation programs which changed forever the face of the Millers/Dawes Point area.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The Harbour View Hotel has technical significance for its demonstration of Inter-War building techniques and architectural design.
 It allows investigation into the processes and difficulties of masonry construction in the 1920s and interpretation of an inner-city working class hotel.
 This site (assuming intact archaeological deposits) has been assessed as having moderate to high significance based on its value under the historic and scientific assessment criteria.
 However, the site has limited potential to yield archaeological deposits which are of high cultural significance.
 The reason for this is that site development processes, particularly the construction of the current hotel, are likely to have heavily impacted upon the deposits which are most likely to have provided new information about the site.
-The end result is that the overall site significance is reduced by the low potential for intact archaeological remains.
+The result is that the overall site significance is reduced by the low potential for intact archaeological remains.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Within the Sydney Metropolitan Area, the Harbour View Hotel is of relative rarity, as few hotels of similar design and construction have survived, particularly in the Millers/Dawes Point precinct.
 Within a state context, a number of similar hotels have survived, particularly in country towns.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.